noveky/shell-ai/README.md

     ./install.sh
     ```

-3. Source the updated `.bashrc` file:
+3. Start a new shell session, or manually source the updated .bashrc file:

     ```bash
     source ~/.bashrc